marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 -------------------------------------
 This section explains how to access a VM in the graphical way.

-You first need to configure your VM (see below an example that applies to a AlmaLinux9 VM).
+You first need to configure your VM (see below two examples that applies to AlmaLinux9 and Ubuntu 22.04 VMs).
 This operation must be done once.

-Then from your notebook create the relevant tunnels:
+Then from your notebook create the relevant tunnels, e.g.: